-- b.
+- a.
+Hold syringe into the wind and away from contamination (e.g., human breath). - b.
 Draw a full syringes worth of air into the syringe and expel, rinsing the syringe with air.
-Rinse 3 times. - c.
+Rinse with ambient air 3 times. - c.
 Draw in 60 mL of air and expel to flush the syringe and ensure no previous gas build-up. - d.
 Draw in at least 20 mL of ambient air. - e.
-Rotate stopcock to close syringe (Figure 4). - 6.
+Rotate stopcock to close syringe (Figure 4). - f.
+In lakes, label the air sample as station "c0" no matter where the sample was collected (i.e., boat, shore, lab, etc). - 7.
 Shake the sample syringe for the full 5 minutes so that the dissolved gases in the sample water comes to equilibrium with the ambient air in the headspace. - a.
 NOTE: It is important to be consistent and shake the syringe for 5 minutes since this affects the amount of dissolved gas released into the headspace.
-Shaking sideways is preferred because it increases the surface area contact between water and gas, helping to ensure equilibration. - b.
+Shaking the syringes sideways (laterally, with syringes turned horizontally) is preferred because it increases the surface area contact between water and gas, helping to ensure equilibration. - b.
 Hold the syringe where the plunger enters the syringe.
 Avoid holding the syringe at the sample water, as this will increase the sample water temperature.
-Avoid holding the syringe in direct sunlight. - 7.
-Record the temperature of the sample storage water (the water in the bucket) for each sample ID. - 8.
+Avoid holding the syringe in direct sunlight. - 8.
+If samples were not processed immediately, record the temperature of the sample storage water (the water in the bucket at the time of processing) for each sample ID.
+This should be the same for all samples being processed, since all samples are processed at the same time. - 9.
 Record the sample type (i.e., sample water (WAT) or ambient air (AIR), volume of sample water and gas in the syringe on the Dissolved Gas Data Sheet (RD[05]).
 This should be done immediately before gas transfer.
-Be sure the labels on the gas vials match the sample ID's and type on the data sheet. - 9.
-Transfer dissolved gas to an evacuated gas vial (Figure 10). - a.
+Be sure the labels on the gas vials match the sample ID's and type on the data sheet. - 10.
+Check gas vials to ensure no water is in vial.
+Water in vials is an indication that the vacuum has been lost. - 11.
+Transfer dissolved gas to an evacuated gas vial (Figure 10) within 5-10 minutes after equilibration. - a.
 Attach the needle to the 2-way stopcock on the syringes. - b.
 With stopcock 'open' and syringe held upright, expel ~ 1 mL of the syringe headspace gas to flush the needle. - c.
 Insert the needle through the rubber septum of the gas vial (Figure 10) and push gas into the vial.
 Properly evacuated vials will automatically suck in some gas.
-Be sure to push as much gas into the vial as possible until gas vial is over-pressurized (i.e., inject more gas than the volume of the gas vial).
-If vial is not properly evacuated, re-do the sampling and processing (B.1) using the extra, evacuated gas vials. - d.
-Continue to push gas into the vial while removing the needle from the vial septum as quickly as possible.
-Do this before turning off the stopcock because turning the stopcock to the closed position can cause some air to be drawn back into the syringe. - e.
-Turn stopcock off. - f.
-Ensure sample labels are completed, as appropriate. - g.
-Record the volume of gas injected into the gas vial (read the syringe to determine volume of gas injected) on the Dissolved Gas Data Sheet (RD[05]). - h.
-Repeat step 9 for all Sample ID's. - 10.
-Needles can be reused within a Site and Collect Date, as long as needles are purged first to remove any non-sample gas.
+If the gas vial does not suck in gas from your sample, DO NOT use the vial.
+Look for crocked caps/bad seals and report these issues via JIRA. - d.
+Push \sim 18 mL of gas sample into the vial.
+Push the same volume of the air sample into the gas vial as you do from the water samples (\sim 18 mLs).